Geographic · Long-Lived Assets

 Frequently Asked Questions

-What is Starbucks's non us — long-lived assets?
+What is Starbucks's other countries — long-lived assets?

-What does non us — long-lived assets mean?
+What does other countries — long-lived assets mean?

 The total value of the company's long-term physical and intangible investments located in international markets.